neos/neos-development-collection/TYPO3.Neos/Documentation/References/CodingGuideLines/PHP.rst

 When throwing an exception, make sure to provide a clear error message and an *error code being the unix timestamp of when you write the ``throw`` statement*.
 That error code must be unique, so watch out when doing copy and paste!

-For every exception there should be a page on the TYPO3 wiki, as exception messages link to that page, identified by the error code (unix timestamp).

 Unit Testing
 ------------